nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-contribute-to-an-extension.md

    </component>
    ```

-Note: if you are adding this contribution from Nuxeo Studio, you do not need the require tag, as Studio contributions
+{{#> callout type='note'}}
-are added after all other contributions have been deployed.
-You might need it if you are overriding a contribution
+If you are adding this contribution from Nuxeo Studio, you do not need the require tag, as Studio contributions are added after all other contributions have been deployed.
+You might need it if you are overriding a contribution from another Studio project, though.
-from another Studio project, though.
+{{/callout}}